BedrockStreaming/RedisMessageBroker/README.md

 This component will help you to build a messages brocker system over a [redis](redis.io) backend.
 It will take advantage of the redis cluster capabilities with the possibility to shard messages into several redis lists while producing messages.
 Consumer, in no auto-ack mode, implements a working list to be sure not to loose any messages when processing fail.

-By design, producing is super fast (one Redis command) and consuming car be slow.
+By design, producing is super fast (one Redis command) and consuming can be slow if you want to ack messages manually.

 You should use it with Redis >= 2.8.